 First things first, Lipner recommends hopping into a hot shower to open up your pores and wash away dirt, grime and dead skin cells.
 Essentially, you want to remove anything that might create friction — which is what causes razor burn, irritation and potentially even more acne — when you slide the razor across your face.
 “Taking a hot shower before shaving also softens the hairs,” Lipner adds.
 This is another plus, since the softer your hairs are, the less they’ll pull when you go to shave.

-It’s also worth considering an exfoliating cleanser (those ones with the tiny beads), since they help push dead skin out of the way so the razor can glide more smoothly.
+It’s also worth considering an exfoliating prep scrub, since they help push dead skin out of the way so the razor can glide more smoothly.
 On top of that, exfoliating lifts the hairs.
-Think about it — if your hairs are lying flat against your face when you shave, the razor is going to tug on them (which is extra painful when experiencing a breakout) rather than slicing neatly through them.
+Think about it: If your hairs are lying flat against your face when you shave, the razor is going to tug on them (which is extra painful when experiencing a breakout), rather than slicing neatly through them.
 Keep in mind, however, that it’s best to exfoliate lightly when dealing with acne-prone skin to avoid causing excess irritation.

 Step #2: Pick the Right Products

-As far as razors go, it’s best to use a twin-blade razor, which is the best razor for sensitive skin.
-Single-blade razors tend to pull on the skin, while four-or-five-blade razors are a bit too powerful, so they’re likely to cause irritation when dealing with acne-prone skin.
-Additionally, a dull blade can exacerbate those effects because older, duller blades require additional pressure to shave your stubble, and more pressure equals more irritation.
-So be sure to use a fresh blade as often as possible.
+As far as razors go, a dull blade can exacerbate some of the unwanted effects mentioned above, because older, duller blades require additional pressure to shave your stubble, and more pressure equals more irritation.
+So, be sure to use a fresh blade as often as possible.